drduh/YubiKey-Guide/README.md

 - [ ] Moved Encryption, Signature and Authentication Subkeys to YubiKey
   * `gpg -K` shows `ssb>` for each of the 3 Subkeys

-Reboot to clear the ephemeral environment and complete setup.
+Reboot, clearing the ephemeral environment, to complete setup.

 # Using YubiKey